 The key components of such a system include:

-- A new token called oscoin.
+- A new token called open source coin or oscoin.

-- A blockchain of git commit hashes.
+- A blockchain of contribution metadata, such as commits.

 - A treasury system as seen in Dash,9 to fund open-source work on the network, including oscoin’s own roadmap.